0xKushwaha/hackme/README.md

   └─ Query interface for analyzing causality
 ```

 **Why This Matters:** Agents don't start from scratch each time.
-If Feature Engineer found a good encoding last run, Pragma­matist will reference it.
+If Feature Engineer found a good encoding last run, Pragmatist will reference it.
 If a retry strategy failed, that memory is marked as poisoned and won't be suggested again.

+---

+## Security

+The backend is hardened for local development use:

+- **CORS** restricted to `localhost:3000` with explicit method/header allowlist
+- **Server binding** on `127.0.0.1` only — not exposed on LAN
+- **Input validation** on all endpoints: path traversal rejected, field length limits enforced, persona names allowlisted
+- **Credentials file** written with `chmod 600` — owner-read only
+- **Error responses** return generic messages; full stack traces logged server-side only
+- **Pickle deserialization disabled** — `UnknownFormatAgent` will not load `.pkl` files
+- **No LLM-generated code execution** — the adaptive parser feature that wrote and ran LLM-generated scripts has been removed entirely
+- **XSS** — all markdown rendered via `react-markdown`, no `dangerouslySetInnerHTML`
+- **Session data** stored in `sessionStorage` (cleared on tab close), not `localStorage`

+> The `.env` file is gitignored.
+Never commit real API keys.

 ---